 The Turbo-Charged Prelude for 2 Fast 2 Furious (2003)

 The first short film in the franchise was included in the special edition DVD set of 2003’s 2 Fast 2 Furious.
 It’s not essential viewing — it’s buried in the special features of a DVD — but it provides a nice little link between the first and second films and shows just how forward-thinking this franchise really was.
 Marvel’s post-credits scenes receive the hype, but The Fast and Furious franchise was finding creative ways to further the story half a decade earlier.

 In the six-minute film, Brian is on the run after helping Dom escape.
 He flees LA and begins winning street races across the U.S. to earn money and notoriety while the FBI launches a national manhunt for him.
 In the end, Brian reaches Miami, where 2 Fast 2 Furious takes place.

 In Miami, Brian continues street racing to make a living.
 The film introduces us to mechanic Tej Parker (Ludacris) and starts making strides toward some of the crazy car modifications that the franchise is known for.

-After failing to bring Brian in, his former boss FBI Agent Bilkins (Thom Barry) cuts a deal with him to return to undercover work to take down drug lord Carter Verone (Cole Hauser).
+After failing to bring Brian in, his former boss, FBI Agent Bilkins (Thom Barry), cuts a deal with Brian to return to undercover work to take down drug lord Carter Verone (Cole Hauser).
 Brian teams up with childhood friend Roman Pearce (Tyrese Gibson) and together they bring down Verone, both earning clean records in the process.